Belfast Giants: Elite League era (2003–present)

+Treble winners

+The Belfast Giants won their fifth Challenge Cup in March 2023 following a 9–3 victory against the Fife Flyers in a sold out SSE Arena.
+The following month they clinched the 2022–23 Elite League title with a 6–1 victory against the Guildford Flames, thus making them the most successful team in the Elite League era as of 2023.
+They then completed the Elite League grand slam with a 4–1 victory over Cardiff in the play-off final – becoming the first team to win all three domestic trophies in the same season since Nottingham in 2013.

+Head coach Adam Keefe, who played for the club with distinction from 2011 to 2017, had his former jersey #47 retired ahead of the 2025–26 season - recognising his achievements and commitment to the Giants both as a player and coach.

 Team information

 Logos and uniforms

-Since 2000 the Giants' main logo has depicted a stylized version of the mythical warrior Finn McCool, who is commonly portrayed as a giant in popular folklore.
+Since 2000 the Giants' main logo has depicted a stylized version of the mythical warrior Finn McCool, who is commonly portrayed as a giant in popular folklore and has a close association with Ulster.
 The original logo had Finn brandishing a hockey stick with the Giants' wordmark in the foreground.
 The inaugural Giants uniforms featured white home jerseys with red and teal striping, matching socks, and black shorts.
 The inaugural away jerseys featured their now famous teal with red and white striping, matching socks, and black shorts.

 For the 2001–02 season the Giants introduced red jerseys with teal and white striping for the BT Ice Cup, and black jerseys with teal and red striping for the Challenge Cup.

 In 2002–03, the Giants altered their home jerseys to feature red shoulder piping with teal and black stripes.

 For 2004–05 the Giants replaced the red shoulder piping with black piping on home jerseys and changed away jerseys to mirror these except with teal as the primary colour.

 Ahead of the 2021–22 EIHL season, the Giants unveiled a refreshed primary logo and alteration to the club's home, away and Challenge Cup jerseys.